readium/css/docs/CSS02-quickstart.md

 ### Flags for user settings

-By default, we are using flags in the form of CSS variables to manage reading modes and user settings.
+By default, we are using flags in the form of CSS variables to manage user settings.
 But you might want to customize those flags in order to use custom attributes (`data-*`) or good old CSS classes.

 A complete list of flags can be found in the [User preferences doc](../docs/CSS12-user_prefs.md).

-As an example, if you want to use a CSS class for night mode, it could look like:
+As an example, if you want to use custom attributes for advanced settings, it could look like:

 ```
-@custom-selector :--night-mode .night-mode;
+@custom-selector :--advanced-settings [data-settings="advanced"];
 ```

 It would then have to be appended to `html` at runtime.